MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-connector-quickstart.md

 ##<a id="get-token"></a> Get an access token

 > [!IMPORTANT]
-> If you have not already done so, you must [register](../portal-register-bot.md) your bot with the Bot Framework to obtain its App ID and password.
-You will need the bot's App ID and password to get an access token.
+> If you have not already done so, you must [register your bot](../bot-service-quickstart-registration.md) with the Bot Framework to obtain its App ID and password.
+You will need the bot's AppID and password to get an access token.

 To communicate with the Bot Connector service, you must specify an access token in the `Authorization` header of each API request, using this format: